A closer look at the assistant coach and recruiting coordinator

 Vanderbilt vs. Dayton Flyers.
 Photos by Steve Green.
 (12/21/14)

 Women's basketball vs. Belmont.
 (11/14/14) Photos by Joe Howell

-Over the past dozen seasons, head coach Melanie Balcomb has established herself as an iconic figure for the Vanderbilt women's basketball team and is the program's all-time leader in victories.
+In her 13 seasons at the helm, Melanie Balcomb has established herself as an iconic figure for the Vanderbilt women's basketball team while becoming the program's all-time leader in victories.

 The Commodores are also one of the nation's best 3-point shooting teams on a routine basis.
 In 2013-14, the Commodores ranked third in the nation, and led the SEC, in 3-point shooting at 40.0 percent.
-Balcomb's 2006-07 squad led the nation in three-point shooting at 43.7%.
+Balcomb's 2006-07 squad led the nation in three-point shooting at 43.7 percent.